HIV Testing Program

 How long after a test is done does it take to get results back?

 For positive tests, counseling and referral services are available as well as partner notification services.

 Where can I get more information about HIV testing in Iowa?

-To get further information regarding HIV/AIDS and how to protect yourself contact the Center's for Disease Control INFO at 1-800-CDC-INFO (1-800-232-4636).
+To get further information regarding HIV/AIDS and how to protect yourself contact the Centers for Disease Control and Prevention website www.cdc.gov/hiv or call 1-800-CDC-INFO (1-800-232-4636).
 This service provides English, Spanish, and TTY (Text Telephone) service, 24 hours a day, seven days a week.

 This site contains HIV prevention messages that may not be appropriate for all audiences.
 If you are not seeking such information or may be offended by such materials, please exit this website.